ambengers/laravel-query-filter/README.md

 ``` bash
 php artisan vendor:publish --tag=query_filter
 ```
 The config file contains the configuration for the namespace and path of the filter classes.
+The default namespace is `App\Filters` and default path is '`app/Filters`.

 ## Usage
 Make your model use the `QueryFilterable` trait